UK supervisor warns derivatives clearers of tough fee policing

 He supervises four clearers based in Britain serving the EU.

-Chicago-based derivatives exchange CME (CME.O) and its Atlanta rival ICE (ICE.N) have set up clearing operations in London to compete with LCH.Clearnet, in which the London Stock Exchange (LSE.L) is taking a controlling stake.
+Chicago-based derivatives exchange CME and its Atlanta rival ICE have set up clearing operations in London to compete with LCH.Clearnet, in which the London Stock Exchange is taking a controlling stake.

 The central bank will also supervise EuroCCP, which clears share trades, and a planned clearer at the London Metal Exchange.